StuartCox3107/meetings-reimagined/README.md

 ## **UX**

-Given the target market of B2B, it needs to have a reasonably corporate & professional look and feel, but at the same time keep up with the market trend of being somewhere that looks like a vibrant, exciting and interesting place.
-One that meeting delegates would enjoy spending a day at and one that bookers feel will meet the needs of those they are booking for.
+Given the target market of B2B, it needs to have a corporate & professional look and feel, but at the same time keep up with the market trend of being somewhere that looks like a vibrant, exciting and interesting place.
+One that meeting delegates would enjoy spending a day at, and one that bookers feel will meet the needs of those they are booking for.
 Also, the vast majority of use will be via desktops but of course the tablet and mobile layouts need to work.